sotw/hmDictUtils/README.md

 29. make a really simple utility to read facebook feed and replay it in console , I have old implementation, should be easy for me.
 30. ok, I hope I have a simple terminal python that can list files or directory and I can choose one to manipulate to do something.
 31. I will need a simple tool that doing ruby web tag to aozora format.
+32. I need to know verb tense as well. for edict

 ##### Note
 1. Plan to use jNlp